 If you have questions on this newsletter or any other topic, tune in this Sunday from 8am - 11am CST to the Dirt Doctor Radio Show.
 The call-in phone number is 1-866-444-3478.
 Listen on the internet or click here to find a station in your area.

-Products are available in the Dirt Doctor's Corner of your favorite garden center.
+Products are available via the Dirt Doctor's Destinations businesses or in the organic section of your favorite garden center.

 Forward this newsletter to family and friends and ask them to

 Dirt Doctor, Inc. P.O.
 Box 140650 Dallas, TX 75214